Show by Label

 First of all, the GPS unit had been on for a while, so it already had a stable sattelite lock.

-I'm now using my special GPSDO supply so we have better seperation between the OCXO and the GPSDO logic.
+I'm now using my special GPSDO/Counter supply so we have better seperation between the OCXO and the GPSDO logic.
 The NEO is still powered through a USB serial convertor that provides the 3V3 supply for the NEO.
 This is also not the most stable supply.
-To see how far I can take this further, I ordered a new NEO-6M board that has an SMA adapter for the antenna, and it also has a regulator that allows you to supply 5V to it.
+To see how far I can take this further, I ordered a new NEO-6M board that has an SMA adapter for the antenna, and it also has an on-board regulator that allows you to supply it with 5V.
 The resulting signals are still at the 3V3 level, but I think that the 74HC4046 can easily handle that.

 I'm intrigued by this simpel solution, so I also started to design a PCB.
 Here is the circuit diagram I'm going to use.